ucsd-edx/edX-Micro-Master-in-Data-Science/README.md

 ## Installation directions for jupyter notebooks.
 * To install jupyter on your computer, follow the directions here: https://mas-dse.github.io/startup/
   * To pip install a bunch of nbextensions, together with a configurator for those extensions, check out: https://github.com/ipython-contrib/jupyter_contrib_nbextensions
-* To install Spark on your computer, for the directions here: https://mas-dse.github.io/DSE230/installation/

 ## nbgrader
 Matt and Shweta add description here.